success4lyf/Cafe-App-Project/README.md

 ### Mini Project Week 1

 In this first week, the foundation of the app was built, in particular, the UI aspect to print to the screen, accept user input, and create a basic list data structure.
-The main menu and product menu options was created.
+The main menu and product menu options were created.
 Below is the week one code:

 ```python
 """